jyoti102/java-restful-standards/Restful API Signatures.md

 # Restful API Signatures

 REST stands for representational state transfer.
-Let's see how.
+Let's see how it works.

 For Example, User is you resource.
 What operation you can perform over your user object.
 You can `create` a user, you can `read` that user, you can `update` the user and you can `delete` the users.
-You can perform `CRUD` over you object.
+You will perform basic `CRUD` over you object.

 How will you write the API?
 Your API should be writen in such a way that anyone can tell, what the basic operation API is doing just by looking at you signatures or contracts.